-where $L$ is generally speaking an arbitrary function of variables $\varphi$ and $X.$ The dark energy model, realized due to modification of the kinetic term with the scalar field, is called the $k$-essence.
-The traditional action for scalar field corresponds to the case
+where Lagrangian $L$ is generally speaking an arbitrary function of variables $\varphi$ and $X.$ The dark energy model realized due to modification of the kinetic term with the scalar field, is called the $k$-essence.
+The traditional action for the scalar field corresponds to